AML/KYC Resilience for Investment Migration When Primary Sources Are Unavailable

 • Seek a regulator confirmation/no-objection if available.

-Template‑driven execution speeds up onboarding while maintaining evidentiary quality for investment migration compliance.
-Below is a practical "How to Apply" workflow you can adopt today across residency, citizenship, or investment routes tied to Armenia and other jurisdictions.
+Template-driven execution speeds up onboarding while maintaining evidentiary quality for investment migration compliance.
+Below is a practical workflow you can adopt today across residency, citizenship, or investment routes tied to Armenia and other jurisdictions.

-1. Map parties and ownership: build an org chart down to natural‑person UBOs; capture identity data expected by authorities.
+1. Map parties and ownership: build an org chart down to natural-person UBOs; capture identity data consistent with FATF Recommendation 24 expectations and FinCEN beneficial ownership fields.

 2. Assemble evergreen SOF/SOW pack: audited statements, bank attestations, contracts, tax documents, and registry extracts; add a concise SOW narrative.